dbout01/cse310/sprint-1/team.md

 _Note: Add more rows as needed._

-4. Identify the programming languages, frameworks, and libraries you will be using:
+4. Identify the programming languages, frameworks, and libraries you will be using: Unity, C#, VSCode, Jira

 ### Section 2.2 - Updated Team Roles